my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, playing sports and running.

+### Ojaswi Deshmukh
+- I'm a Software Developer and Cybersecurity Enthusiast
+- I work for an MNC.
+- My hobbies include coding, art and craft work.

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...